Spencer R. Higgins, Architect Incorporated

 He was awarded a Certificate in Architectural Conservation from the International Centre for the Preservation and the Restoration of Cultural Property in Rome in 1980.
 He studied under Sir Bernard Fielden who directed the UNESCO programme at the time.

-Mr. Higgins is a member of the Association for Preservation Technology (APTI) where he has served on several conference organizing committees and has given numerous papers.
-He is also a member of the International Institute for the Conservation of Historic and Artistic Works (ICC), the International Council of Monuments and Sites (ICOMOS), and the Canadian Association of Professional Heritage Consultants (CAPHC).
-He presently serves on the CAPHC Membership Committee and until recently served as a Board Member.
+Mr. Higgins is a long-time member of the Association for Preservation Technology (APTI) where he has served on several conference organizing committees and has given numerous papers at APTI conferences.
+He is also a corresponding member of the International Institute for the Conservation of Historic and Artistic Works (ICC) and the International Council of Monuments and Sites (ICOMOS).

-He is a member of the Advisory Board and a past member of the Council of the Architectural Conservancy of Ontario, and past Secretary-Treasurer of the ICOMOS Canada Stone Committee.
-In 1989-90 he served as a Steering Committee Member for the Stone-cutters Programme inthe Apprenticeship Branch of the Ministry of Skills Development, and in 1985-86 was a member of the Heritage Task Group for the Residential Renovation Guidelines Advisory Board in the Ministry of Housing.
+He has served as a member of the Advisory Board and Council of the Architectural Conservancy of Ontario, and past Secretary-Treasurer of the ICOMOS Canada Stone Committee.
+He has also served as a Steering Committee Member for the Stone-cutters Programme in the Apprenticeship Branch of the Ministry of Skills Development, and a member of the Heritage Task Group for the Residential Renovation Guidelines Advisory Board in the Ministry of Housing.